mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **If Lord Shadows Defeated:**
 - Unbound scatters but doesn't dissolve
 - Heroes are celebrated as saviors
-- King Thandris VII summons them for audience
+- King Aldric IV summons them for audience
 - Rewards and titles offered

 **If Lord Shadows Escaped:**